cristianglezm/EvoGarden/Planning.md

     -   `src/index.tsx`: The main entry point for the React application.
     -   `src/App.tsx`: The root React component.
 Manages global state and layout.
     -   `src/hooks/useSimulation.ts`: **Simulation Manager.** A custom hook that acts as a bridge to the simulation's Web Worker, managing its lifecycle and communication.
+    -   `src/hooks/useActorTracker.ts`: **Actor Tracking.** A custom hook that contains the logic for selecting and following a specific actor in real-time.
     -   `src/simulation.worker.ts`: **Simulation Host.** This Web Worker runs on a separate thread and acts as a message broker between the main UI thread and the simulation logic.
 It's primary role is to host the `SimulationEngine` to prevent the UI from freezing during heavy calculations.
     -   `src/flower.worker.ts`: **Genetics Worker.** A dedicated worker that handles all expensive, asynchronous calls to the WASM genetics module, ensuring the simulation worker is never blocked.
     -   `src/lib/simulationEngine.ts`: **Simulation Orchestrator.** This class acts as a high-level orchestrator for the simulation's main loop, delegating specific tasks to specialized managers.